susucat1/Tweak-Roblox-FFlags/README.md

     "DFIntConnectionMTUSize": "MTU_HERE"
 }
 ```
-### No Internet Disconnect
+### No Internet Disconnect ❗
+> [!CAUTION]
-##### [You will still be kicked but the message wont show.]
+> **You will still be kicked but the message wont show.**
 ```json
 {
     "DFFlagDebugDisableTimeoutDisconnect": "true"
 }
 ```
 ### Smoother/Faster Input 🌟
+> [!NOTE]
-##### Tip: When enabled the game will use an updated implementation for processing user input, which may lead to smoother and more responsive interactions.
-This flag controls the refactoring of the legacy input handling system in Roblox.
+> **Tip: When enabled the game will use an updated implementation for processing user input, which may lead to smoother and more responsive interactions.
+This flag controls the refactoring of the legacy input handling system in Roblox.**
+>
-##### Recommendation: Test your game thoroughly after enabling this flag to ensure that everything functions as expected.
+> **Recommendation: Test your game thoroughly after enabling this flag to ensure that everything functions as expected.**
 ``` json
 {
     "FFlagLuaAppLegacyInputSettingRefactor": "true"